ICmd-dev/Docs/implementation/2 - Program.md

 - **Style Attributes**: Define what a node looks like, such as background color, font size, and border style.
 - **Layout Attributes**: Define how a node is arranged, such as margin, padding, and size.

+Style attributes play a role in the drawing session of the program.
+Every node is drawn according to its style attributes.
+Layout attributes take effect in the layout session.
+Every measure of the node especially locations of vertices is determined with its layout attributes.

+### 2.2.2 By placeholder

+In default, it is exhausting to set all the attributes of a node.
+We tend to customize a small part of them.
+Therefore, we have to define behaviors for the unset attributes with placeholders.

+- **Default-value Attributes**: Unset attributes are set with the default value of the type.
+For example, if the type is integer, the default value will be zero.
+It is the easiest approach to define placeholders.
+- **Inherited Attributes**: Unset attributes are dependent values on the attributes from another node.
+For example, we may have created a box node with a custom font and want to apply it to all the "subnodes".
+Then with ideas of inherited attributes, we can create "subnodes" from the box node.
+It is an easy way to generalize attributes and achieve _themes_.

 ## 2.3 Dependency